Shahbad Dairy Murder: Sahil bought knife 15 days ago, threw it near Rithala Metro Station after murder, say police | Law-Order

 After killing her, Sahil went to a nearby park and sat there for a while.

-Later, he went to Rithala Metro Station where, he claimed, he threw the knife in the bushes and headed for Anand Vihar bus terminal from where he took a bus for Bulandshahr in UP.
+Later, he went to Rithala Metro Station where, he claimed, he threw the knife in the bushes.
+Hen then headed for Anand Vihar bus terminal from where he took a bus for Bulandshahr in UP.

 Sahil was arrested from Bulandshahr after a call from his aunt to his father was traced to the location in Uttar Pradesh.
 After his medical examination there, he was brought to the national capital late Monday evening.